galaxyproject/iwc/workflows/VGP-assembly-v2/README.md

 - HiFi reads (as a collection)

-> Note : Learn about collections with the [Using dataset collections](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/collections/tutorial.html) tutorial.
+> Note: Learn about collections with the [Using dataset collections](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/collections/tutorial.html) tutorial.

 :computer: :arrow_right: **Outputs**